akka/akka-http/docs/src/main/paradox/scala/http/common/xml-support.md

 @@@ div { .group-java }

 Akka HTTP does not currently provide a Java API for XML support.
 If you need to handle XML, one possible option is to use [Jackson].

+@@ snip [#jackson-xml-support] (../../../../../test/java/docs/http/javadsl/JacksonXmlSupport.java) { #jackson-xml-support }

-Take a look at the
+Also, take a look at the
 @ref[Jackson JSON Support](json-support.md#json-jackson-support-java) for how it
 integrates with Jackson.